 You can use this technique for moving people, cars, etc., to alter the scenes and give them a specific meaning.
 Try to show something that our eyes are not used to witnessing in real life.

-6. Use Unique Colour Grading and Processing Styles
+6. Use Unique Color Grading and Processing Styles

 Black and white is too common.
 Everyone is using it.
-Having a unique processing style or colour grading is very important for a fine art photographer.
+Having a unique processing style or color grading is very important for a fine art photographer.
 It helps people recognise your work.

 Take the painter Vincent van Gogh.
 He has a very distinctive style in his paintings.
 If you know him, you will probably recognise his paintings among hundreds of other paintings.
 That’s the power of a signature style.